DougPA/xSDR6000/KnownIssues.md

 # xSDR6000 Known Issues

-## 24-Jan-2019 - list started, issues will be added/removed as issues are discovered/fixed
+## 24-Jan-2019 - list started

+issues will be added/removed as issues are discovered/fixed

 ### Not implemented: